What is Camp 4Science

 Pitching Awards

-In 2023, we began a collaboration with Sandbox Films, establishing the Sandbox Award for the best pitch presented at the conference, accompanied by a financial prize of USD 25,000.
+In 2023, we began a collaboration with Sandbox Films, establishing the Sandbox Award for the best pitch presented at the conference, accompanied by a financial prize of 25,000 USD.
 Sandbox Films is an Emmy-winning, Academy Award–nominated production company specializing in creative and groundbreaking documentaries inspired by scientific ideas, with the potential to enrich society and culture.

-Thanks to this generous support, the workshop organizers were able to award the following projects with the Sandbox Award for Best Pitch (financial prizes):
+Thanks to this generous support, the workshop organizers were able to award the following projects with the Sandbox Best Pitch Award (financial prizes):

 Program